jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 Today, the most common programming style is *imperative*.
 Imperative programming lets the user describes *how* a program should operate, mostly by directly changing the memory of a computer.
 Most computer hardware is imperative; a processor executes a machine code sequence, and this sequence is certainly imperative.
 This is originally described by mathematicians such as Turing and von Neuman in the 30s.

-A constrasting way of programming is *declarative programming*, which is a way of expressing *what* you want the program to compute (without explicitely saying how it should do this).
+A different way of programming is *declarative programming*, which is a way of expressing *what* you want the program to compute (without explicitely saying how it should do this).
 A good way of expressing what you want to have computed, is by describing your program mathematically, i.e. *using functions*, which is what we explore here.
 This functional style of looking at computations is based on work in the 20s/30s by Curry and Church among others.

 The difficulty in using a *(typed, pure) functional* programming language, is that the **functions that you write** between types **should behave like mathematical functions** on the corresponding sets.
 This means, for example, that if you call a function multiple times with the same arguments, it should produce the same result every time.
 This is often summarized as a *side-effect free function*.
 Other difficulties are that values are in principle immutable.